danielphilipjohnson/Mistfall/docs/content/astro-integration.md

 ## Linking the Package
 1. `npm install ../specs` (or the published package) inside your Astro project.
 2. If consuming local source during development, import via relative paths (`../../src/index`) so hot reload sees changes.
-For production/published builds, use the package entry (`indexedb-drizzle`).
+For production/published builds, use the package entry (`mistfall`).

 ## Client vs SSR
 - Schema DSL + runtime are SSR-safe: you can import them from page/server files without crashing.